Nee Soon Group Representation Constituency

-The Nee Soon Group Representation Constituency is a five-member Group Representation Constituency (GRC) in the north region of Singapore.
-The GRC was established in 2011.
-The GRC includes most of Yishun town, the private residential areas along Sembawang Road and Upper Thomson Road, the southern part of Sembawang and the Nee Soon Camp.
-The GRC consists of five divisions: Chong Pang, Nee Soon Central, Nee Soon East, Nee Soon South and Nee Soon Link managed by Nee Soon Town Council.
-The current MPs are K. Shanmugam, Goh Hanyan, Jackson Lam, Lee Hui Ying and Syed Harun Alhabsyi from the People's Action Party (PAP).
+The Nee Soon Group Representation Constituency is a five-member group representation constituency (GRC) in northern Singapore.
+It has five divisions: Chong Pang, Nee Soon Central, Nee Soon East, Nee Soon Link and Nee Soon South, managed by Nee Soon Town Council.
+The current Members of Parliament (MPs) for the constituency are Goh Hanyan, K. Shanmugam, Jackson Lam, Lee Hui Ying and Syed Harun Alhabsyi from the governing People's Action Party (PAP).

 History

-Creation
+Creation (2011)

-In the 2011 general elections, Nee Soon GRC was created by merging parts of Ang Mo Kio GRC's Nee Soon South, Sembawang GRC's Canberra and Chong Pang and Nee Soon Central and Nee Soon East SMCs.
+Nee Soon GRC was created for the 2011 general election.
+It comprised parts of the GRCs of Ang Mo Kio and Sembawang, as well as the single-member constituencies (SMCs) of Nee Soon Central and Nee Soon East.
+Led by K. Shanmugam, the PAP team defeated the Workers' Party (WP) with 58.40% of the vote.

+2015

-The ward saw a contest between the incumbent People's Action Party led by anchor minister K. Shanmugam against the Workers' Party team led by Poh Lee Guan.
-The PAP eventually won with 58.40% of the total ballots for the electoral division.
-Incidentally, this was the one of the two highest vote percentage for the PAP in a Workers' Party-contested constituency.
-In the 2015 general elections the Canberra division and portions of Chong Pang, Nee Soon East and Nee Soon South divisions from Nee Soon GRC (forming Gambas division) were moved back to Sembawang GRC while Kebun Baru division of Ang Mo Kio GRC was moved here instead.
+During the 2015 general election, the Canberra division and portions of Chong Pang, Nee Soon East and Nee Soon South divisions from Nee Soon GRC (forming Gambas division) were moved back to Sembawang GRC while Kebun Baru division of Ang Mo Kio GRC was moved here instead.
 The PAP once again faced off a challenge from the Workers' Party team winning an improved 66.83% of the vote.

+2020

 Prior to the 2020 general elections, the Kebun Baru division was carved out as an SMC due to the rising population of the GRC.
 Lee Bee Wah retired from politics and was replaced by Carrie Tan.
 While the Workers' Party did not contest in Nee Soon GRC, the Progress Singapore Party contested here instead.
 The PAP managed to retain the GRC with 61.90% of the vote against the PSP's 38.10%.